-- Be familiar with the variety of College degree and program offerings, departmental and College requirements, as well as General Education requirements (as explained in the SUNY Brockport Undergraduate Studies Catalog).
+- Be familiar with the variety of University degree and program offerings, departmental and University requirements, as well as General Education requirements (as explained in the SUNY Brockport Undergraduate Studies Catalog).

 - Share information about opportunities in their major and intended career field (e.g., internships, practicums, volunteer and service-learning opportunities).